azimut/challenges/adventofcode/23/README.md

         with values equal to the number_below+number_left
         the final numbers is the _prediction_ of that value

-- output: the sum of all predicted value
+- output - the sum of all predicted value

 ## day 7 Camel Cards